 Any minor change or failure in your IT stack can create a domino effect in your IT landscape and eventually stop the delivery of core business functionalities.
 In case something fails somewhere deep down in your IT stack that is affecting your team, at level two of the Monitoring Maturity Model, your team will only be able to see their part of the total stack.
 They will be unable to see the company's complete IT stack.
 Therefore, they will not have a complete understanding of the severity of this change or failure that seemed to be minor at first.
 For this problem, we introduce level three of the Monitoring Maturity Model.

 At level three we do not only look at all the states, events and metrics for each single component, but we also look at their interdependencies and significant changes - such as deployments.
 For this you will need an overview of your complete IT stack.
 This is created from existing data from your available tools.
 In order to create this overview you will need to combine data generated by tools such as:

 - Monitoring tools (AppDynamics, New Relic, Splunk, Graylog2)

 - IT Management tools (Puppet, Jenkins, ServiceNow, XL-Deploy)

 - Incident Management tools (Jira, Pagerduty, Topdesk)

-- Send alerts before there is a failure
+- Sending alerts before there is a failure

-- Self-heal by for example scaling up or rerouting services before a service is overloaded
+- Self-healing by for example scaling up or rerouting services before a service is overloaded

 - Abnormality detection